v3io/frames/README.md

   <br/>
   When running locally on the platform (for example, from a Jupyter Notebook service), set this parameter to `framesd:8081` to use the gRPC (recommended) or to `framesd:8080` to use HTTP.
   <br/>
-  When connecting to the platform remotely, set this parameter to the API address of Frames platform service of the parent tenant.
+  When connecting to the platform remotely, set this parameter to the API address of a Frames platform service in the parent tenant.
   You can copy this address from the **API** column of the V3IO Frames service on the **Services** platform dashboard page.
   <!-- [IntInfo] In platform command-line environments, such as Jupyter
     Notebook, the local-execution Frames port numbers are saved in